fhiso/basic-concepts/basic-concepts.md

 not in a natural language is irrelevant.
 If the *string* is located in a document written in a format that allows a default *language tag* and one is provided, this *must* be used.

+{.note} This definition of a *literal* is very closely aligned with the definition of a literal in [RDF Concepts].
+The main differences are that this standard allows *subtypes* of `rdf:langString` to be defined, and [RDF Concepts] uses `xsd:string` as the default *datatype* in the case that no *language tag* is provided.

 ### Unions of datatypes                                        {#unions}